What is a rating system?

 The aim of a rating system is to make a mixed fleet of boats behave as if it were a one-design fleet.
 The best crew will usually win.

 Handicapping systems are different.
-In golf, the players are like a one-design fleet: the course is the same and the equipment is effectively identical.
-Good golfers complete the course in a smaller number of shots than those with a lower level of skill.
-Handicaps in golf allow players of different skill to compete on equal terms, and their handicap gives an indication of each player's average performance.
+In the game of golf, for example, the players can be likened to the crews in a one-design fleet of boats.
+The course is the same and the equipment is effectively identical.
+Whilst the good golfers complete the course in a smaller number of shots than those with a lower level of skill, the handicaps allow all the players to compete on equal terms.
+The handicap gives an indication of each player's average performance.

 Strictly speaking, a yacht handicapping system should do something similar.
-Unfortunately, however, yacht handicap systems often combine elements of golfing-style handicaps with something akin to a rating system.
-In the National Handicap for Cruisers (NHC), for example, each yacht has a base TCC (which in effect is a rating) which is then modified during the season by actual race results—which have more to do with crew performance than boat performance.
+However, yacht handicap systems often combine elements of golfing-style handicaps with something akin to a rating system.
+In the National Handicap for Cruisers (NHC), for example, each yacht has a base TCC (which in effect is a rating) which is then modified during the season by actual race results—which are affected more by crew performance than boat performance.
 After a few races the handicap reflects the actual performance of boat+crew on the water.

 The aim of a handicap system is to give every boat in a mixed fleet an equal chance of winning.

 This might be acceptable if that is what everyone in the race wants.
 But unfortunately it tends to penalise people who try hard, and for many this doesn't feel right: we are generally more comfortable with systems that reward effort.
-Furthermore it is all-too-easy to exploit the system by changing crew for important races.
-A fairly applied handicap system ought not to allow changes to the crew (or the boat), but it seems that this is hard to achieve in club racing.
+Furthermore it is all too easy to exploit the system by changing crew for important races.
+A fairly applied handicap system should not allow changes to the crew (or the boat), but this could be rather limiting for club racing.

 The down side of a rating system, it should be said, is that the best crews keep on winning.
-This can be disheartening for a boat that isn't able (for whatever reason) to devote the same amount of effort to their racing.
-Perhaps the way forward is to create a clear distinction between the rating (which applies to the boat) and the handicap which applies to the crew.
-But that is beyond the scope of VPRS alone, which is strictly a rating system.
+This can be disheartening for a boat that isn't able (for whatever reason) to devote the same amount of effort to racing.
+A way forward could be to make a clear distinction between the rating (which applies to the boat) and the handicap which applies to the crew.
+However, that is outside the scope of VPRS, which is strictly a rating system.
+A VPRS rating does, however, provide an excellent base number for a handicap system if desired.

-VPRS was originally created for club racers sailing out of Poole Harbour who were dissatisfied with the existing systems: the costs associated with the national rating system (IRC) put many off from using it, whilst the local "Poole Harbour Handicap System" (PHHS) was not working well.
+VPRS was originally created for club racers sailing out of Poole Harbour who were dissatisfied with the existing systems: the costs associated with IRC discouraged many, whilst the local "Poole Harbour Handicap System" (PHHS) was not working well.
 In fact, PHHS was not a handicap system at all, but a rating system that could not handle the very wide range of boats racing in Poole Harbour.
-Consequently it depended on a system of "allowances" which, with hindsight, could not be disentangled from crew performance factors; nor could the allowances be applied consistently.
+Consequently it depended on a system of "allowances" which, with hindsight, could not be disentangled from crew performance; nor could the allowances be applied consistently.

-Could we develop a replacement for PHHS that actually worked?
+So, was it possible to design a replacement for PHHS that would have wide appeal?
 It was clear that Poole wanted an alternative rating system, not a handicap.
 It was also clear that any new system needed to be affordable and easy to use.
-There was no obvious way to modify PHHS—which was based upon the old International Offshore Rule (IOR).
-The developers of VPRS quickly decided that a velocity prediction programme (VPP) was the right approach.
-The challenge was to create one that worked using a conventional set of measurements, rather than starting from a full computer model of each boat.
+There was no effective way to modify PHHS, which was based on the old International Offshore Rule (IOR).
+It was apparent that a velocity prediction programme (VPP) could provide a solution as it would have the potential to accommodate a diverse fleet.
+The real challenge was to create one that worked using a conventional set of measurements, alleviating the need for a complete set of hull lines for each boat.
+Research and development for VPRS commenced in 2008.

 Following a trial by the Poole Yacht Racing Association (PYRA) in 2010, VPRS worked so well that it was adopted not just in place of PHHS, but IRC as well.
 Adopting a single system increased class sizes and removed artificial class boundaries.
 Scoring was simplified and better classes made the racing much more appealing.
 Other clubs in Poole started using VPRS and organising competitions between clubs became easier.

-Today the vast majority of boats use VPRS.
-Interest beyond Poole has developed and today VPRS is also used in Chichester and Portsmouth and has been trialled in Sussex and Weymouth.
+Today the vast majority of boats in Poole use VPRS.
+Interest has steadily spread and VPRS is now used in Chichester, The Solent, Weymouth, Plymouth and in Europe and South America.

 If this sounds interesting ...

-... then have a look at the measurement page, which provides all the material needed to complete an application.
+... then have a look at the apply page which explains how to make an application and gives contact, pricing and payment information.
+The measurement page provides all the material needed to complete an application.
 As well as the written guide, there are pdf diagrams to help with the measurements - and there are pdf and Excel application forms.
-The apply page gives contact and pricing information.

 Finally, if you keep your boat in Poole Harbour and would like to race along the coast and offshore then you could join PYRA, as the rating certificates are provided free with full membership.